unnamedd/biblioteca-opds/docs/reader-setup.md

 ## Uploading books from your phone

-Open `http://biblioteca.local/books/` in the phone's browser (or the `https://<pi>.<tailnet>.ts.net/books/` URL when away), log in with the same account, and drag the EPUB in.
+Open `http://biblioteca.local/manager/books/` in the phone's browser (or the `https://<pi>.<tailnet>.ts.net/manager/books/` URL when away), log in with your own account, and drag the book in. **Note the path**: `/books/` is the reading door and is read-only for everyone, you included — uploads there return 403.
+`/manager/` is the one that accepts them.
 It appears in the OPDS feed immediately — there is no import step, because the catalogue is just the folder.

 Name files `Author - Title.epub`.
 The catalogue is filename-based, so the